Ionic 4 UI Components Properties

 Important Note!

-Note that the option of creating new apps with the Ionic 4 framework was removed but we still support the projects that were created with it earlier.
+Note that the option of creating new apps with the Ionic 4 framework was removed and we no longer support the projects that were created with it earlier.

 Please check this page to learn how to do it.